jlutzwpi/spellingChallenge/README.md

 # Spelling Challenge
 Python spelling challenge game for kids using computer vision.
+A picture comes up with a letter missing from the word.
+Since this is for my 5 year old, it's always the first letter, but I wrote the code so you can change the letter location.
+Once you write in the letter, if it matches, the word is said in spanish and printed on the screen as well!

 ![alt text](https://github.com/jlutzwpi/spellingChallenge/blob/main/screenshots.png?raw=true)